Let’s start this guide by explaining the key differences between cordless and petrol powered hedge trimmers.

 - Battery capacity insufficient for professional gardeners

 Petrol hedge trimmers, on the other hand, are much more powerful and are preferred by more serious gardeners and landscapers.

 If extended use is what you need, a petrol powered trimmer is your best bet.
-They can be used for extended periods of time and very often per week.
+They can be used all day and it’s easy to top-up with fuel wherever you are.

-However, due to the size and power of the motor, they can be quite heavy and hard to start.
+However, due to the size and power of the motor, they can be quite heavy, noisy and polluting.